actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 ```

-In every line, we test for between the model with the variable deletion every row and the full model (lm(Price ~ Food + Decor + Service + East)).
-Below I interpret the results above:
+In every line, we test for between the model with the variable deletion every row and the full model $\text{lm(Price ~ Food + Decor + Service + East)}$ Below I interpret the results above:

 In the row of nyc$Food:
 - We test for the $H_0$: "Food" has no effect on model $\text{lm(Price ~ Decor + Service + East)}$ given presence of other predictors against $H_a$: "Food" has effect on model given presence of other predictors (full model).